 In-house collections do have an advantage that they are able to engage with the debtor on the phone earlier than a collection agency, due to the laws.
 Some business do not feel comfortable sharing their customer data to an agency.
 However, most collection agencies have procedures in place to keep the debtors data safe.

-Bottomline, if an account is 30 days past due and your basic in-house invoicing approach has not been able to recover money, consider assigning that account to a collection agency before it gets too hard to get your money back.
+Bottomline, if an account is 30-60 days past due and your basic in-house invoicing approach has not been able to recover money, consider assigning that account to a collection agency before it gets too hard to get your money back.
 A collection agency can provide services starting from 1st party contacts, then switching over to 3rd party contacts and finally collection calls if needed.
 They will even file a Legal suit if needed.

 Banks, credit card companies, car dealerships, doctors, gyms, US government, small business owners from all across the board have been using collection agencies for decades now.
 This is a proven model for recovering on past due accounts, therefore one should not hesitate contacting a debt collection agency and not try too hard to replicate their collections model with an expensive in-house staff.